tejasmanohar/reddit-vagrant/README.md

     sudo chmod +w /etc/hosts
     vagrant up

 Afterwards, visit http://reddit.local and enjoy your fresh new local reddit install!
+By default, the initial username will be "reddit" and password will be "password".

 ####Advanced